MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 Run `./gradlew runGameTestServer`.

-You can instead run `./gradlew jacocoTestReport` if you also want a coverage report.
+You can instead run `./gradlew jacocoTestReport` if you also want a game function coverage report.